-This protocol encompasses the physical therapy protocol for arthroscopic rotator cuff repair, but may be modified slightly to account for additional procedures and/or special circumstances outlined by the treating orthopedic surgeon.
-Exercises should be gradually progressed based upon protocol recommendations and the patient's ability to perform correctly and without an increase in pain.
+This protocol encompasses the physical therapy protocol for arthroscopic rotator cuff repair but may be modified slightly to account for additional procedures and/or special circumstances outlined by the treating orthopedic surgeon.
+Exercises should be gradually progressed based upon protocol recommendations and the patient's ability to perform them correctly and without an increase in pain.

+The current protocol reflects our best synthesis of evidenced-based guidelines and directions for patients recovering from rotator cuff repair.
 This protocol is not designed to replace the judgment, communication, and experience of a skilled physical therapist.
 We encourage frequent communication with the surgeon if there are any questions that arise.